-All fire points, access routes and roadways must be kept clear of obstruction at all times.
+All fire points, access routes and roadways must always be kept clear of obstruction.

 Where it may be necessary to cause temporary obstruction for the purposes of carrying out the work, this shall be discussed and agreed with the TO.